 b) even more difficult for the bankruptcy court to execute a judgment for violations of the US Bankruptcy Code.

 The post-dated checks required by payday lenders also raise an issue during bankruptcy filing.
-Once the ‘automatic stay’ comes into effect, wage garnishments, lien perfections, repossessions, foreclosures, lawsuits and all other collection activities become forbidden. .
+Once the ‘automatic stay’ comes into effect, wage garnishments, lien perfections, repossessions, foreclosures, lawsuits and all other collection activities become forbidden.
+The cashing of your post-dated checks by a payday lender also violates the ‘automatic stay’.
 However, as told above, since it’s very difficult to determine the confusing chains of corporate proprietorship of the payday loan companies and moreover the location of the actual corporations, it’s very hard for the bankruptcy courts to penalise the payday loan companies for violations of the ‘automatic stay’.

 Under the Bankruptcy Code, you are entitled to discharge your debts.
-However, in rare circumstances, .
+However, in rare circumstances, a discharge can be denied by the bankruptcy court in case a fraud is involved or due to ‘bad faith’.